 Following any incident of harm, it is necessary for the school to consider if anything could have been done differently.
-Use of evaluating internal lessons learnt, can support in identifying what identified changes within the school need to occur.
-This demonstrates how proactive the school is in continually reviewing its policies and systems in effectively keeping children safe.
+A review document may be completed that considers lessons learnt, and demonstrates how proactive school is in continually reviewing its policies and systems in effectively keeping children safe.